-China's Ministry of Commerce said it is looking into complaints from representatives of the country's machinery industry about "biased behavior" from the European Union (EU) - a move that is expected to further "inflame" the already tense relationship between the two sides after the EU imposed high tariffs on Chinese electric vehicles.
+China's Ministry of Commerce said it is reviewing complaints from representatives of the country's machinery industry against "biased practices" from the European Union (EU) - a new move that is expected to further "fuel the fire" in the already tense relationship between the two sides after the EU imposed high tariffs on Chinese electric vehicles.

 China's Ministry of Commerce spokesman He Yadong said on June 28 that the ministry had received an official petition from the China Chamber of Commerce for Import and Export of Machinery and Electronic Products (CCCME), a semi-official trade body that protects the interests of Chinese automakers and solar panel makers.

-Accordingly, the agency has asked the government to investigate what businesses in this country consider to be trade barriers that are covered up under the guise of anti-subsidy investigations.
+Accordingly, the agency has asked the government to investigate what businesses in the country consider to be trade barriers disguised under the guise of anti-subsidy investigations.

-Beijing's investigation could lead to "tit-for-tat" measures soon, He Yadong added.
-These measures are underway and details will be announced in time.
+Beijing's investigation could lead to "tit-for-tat" measures soon, He Yadong added, adding that the measures are underway and details will be announced in due course.

-The announcement on June 27 marks the latest twist in a bitter trade war between China and the EU after the bloc announced import tariffs of up to 48% on electric cars made in China in the middle of this month.
+The announcement on June 27 marks the latest twist in a bitter trade war between China and the EU after the bloc announced import tariffs of up to 48% on Chinese-made electric cars in the middle of this month.

 The world's second-largest economy immediately responded by launching an anti-dumping investigation into European pork.